North County San Diego School Injury Lawyer

 In general, schools must take reasonable preventative measures to protect students from an assault by a fellow student (or someone else) while on campus.
 Generally speaking, an assault by a fellow student needs to be foreseeable for the school district to be held responsible for the assault.
 When such an assault is foreseeable, then the law requires that the school take reasonable measures to prevent the assault.

 For example, if a student is known to have violent propensities, then the school must warn each teacher of that violent history, and those teachers then must take reasonable preventive measures to protect students.
 If those preventative measures are taken, and a student (or teacher) is injured, then the school may not be liable.

 Any liability analysis of for an assault on campus requires a thorough investigation.
-Once confirmed, our North County San Diego school injury lawyer will prosecute the case on behalf of the victim.Property Injuries
+Once confirmed, our North County school injury attorney will prosecute the case on behalf of the victim.Property Injuries

 Dangerous conditions on school premises can arise under a variety of circumstances, and may include hazards such as slippery floors, exposed wires, dangerous materials used in class, unsafe playground equipment, toxic materials on the campus, cracks/holes on concrete or playing fields, or other unsanitary conditions.
 A school district must construct and maintain its campuses in a manner that makes them free of any dangerous conditions in the manner the campus is used, and in the manner it could foreseeably be used.

 Under California law, the district has a very strict duty to protect its students under most circumstances.
 If it doesn’t, and there is an injury or death, the district could be held liable by a qualified school injury lawyer in North County.Sports Injuries